Hard-To-Name/Differential-Expression-Analysis/README.md

 **8. Load the phenotype data for the samples**

-**9. Read in hte expression data that were calculated by StringTie.**
+**9. Read in te expression data that were calculated by StringTie.**

 **10. Filter to remove low-abundance genes**